Bringing home a new feline friend?

 #3 Water dish and food bowl

 The cat might not mind eating off the floor, but you certainly do.
-That’s why food and water dishes are next on the list.
+That’s why the best cat food dishes and bowls are next on the list.
 Look for metal or ceramic bowls.
 Avoid plastic.
 Some cats don’t like the smell, and some are even allergic to plastic.

 #4 Cat food